 A year later, Gery et al. demonstrated that macrophages release one or more mitogenic substances that act on T lymphocytes, greatly potentiating their response to immunogens when activated with lipopolysaccharides.
 They proposed the term LAF for "lymphocyte-activating factor" for the potentiating activity in question.
 If they initially recognized that LAF may prove to be heterogeneous, first fractionation studies rapidly suggested that the team was confronted with a single substance (4).

 At the same moment, Elisha Atkins was working on a different topic.
 Curious about fever as a consequence of virus and bacterial infection, he was trying to identify and understand the compound involved.
 This endogenous pyrogen was soon established as a species-specific entity, produced by polymorphonuclear leukocytes and which requires a stimulus to be produced (5).

 Subjugated by this discovery, Charles Dinarello decided to set-up a radioimmunoassay to detect and accurately measure the circulating leukocytic pyrogen (LP) during fever in humans (6), so replacing the limited Atkins’ bio-assay.
 Using a macrophage-dependent T-cell assay developed by Lanny Rosenwasser, Charles tested LP on mouse lymphocytes.
 After two years of repeated testing, he concluded that LP and LAF were the same molecule (7).

-The very first of its kind
+Interleukin-1, the first of its kind